bolnel/nelsite1/content/articles/how-pass-certification-exam-test-first-try-tips-techniques.md

 I'm not giving you a 100% success guarantee (and you should be wary of people who claim they do).
 But I'll share an approach that would increase your chances greatly.

 Using this approach, I [passed the PSM II exam](/articles/psm-2-certification-exam-preparation/), [aced my PMP](/articles/pmp-certification-exam-preparation/), and did very well on IIBA-AAC… And utterly failed IIBA-CPOA – but then again, in that case, I missed doing some things I describe below.
-Stay tuned for the stories about each of these exams.

 The main points to successfully pass the exam are: